cct-datascience/Rock-Pool-Data/README.md

 ### Project question

 Can a machine learning (ML) model be devised that can accurately determine rock pool water levels going forward?
-Some challenges include camera locations that vary slightly, shadows, reflections, and nighttime images.
+Some challenges include camera angles that vary somewhat, shadows, reflections, and nighttime images.

 ### Potential applications